kontainapp/km/docs/build.md

 Once you have kontain source code in your working directory you need to install podman and then configure podman and docker to use krun and km to run payloads.

-/opt/kontain/ contains Kontain release if one has been installe and runtime krun in both docker and podman will point to that release
+/opt/kontain/ contains Kontain release if one has been install and runtime krun in both docker and podman will point to that release

 To configure docker and podman with local version you've just built run